freimer/tap-athena/README.md

 ### Source Authentication and Authorization

 Authentication is performed using AWS credentials, as provided from config settings descried above.
+If the aws_access_key_id and aws_secret_access_key are not specified the credentials will be automatically determined using the standard AWS libraires.
+That is, environment variables, default profile credentials, or instance credentials.

 ## Usage